jumpingjoy/watchnationpro/index.md

 Few models support Sports activities, and these smartwatches track the wearer's walking & running rate using the App inbuilt in the smartwatches.

 ### How smartwatch is different from standalone fitness bands?
 Smartwatches have all the sensors of fitness bands.
 The only difference between the smartwatch and the standalone watches is that smartwatches can be connected with smartphones and operated, whereas standalone watches can be operated independently.
+If you are someone who is interested in athletics you can consider going for women's athletic watches.
+We will come up with a list for best sport watches womens very soon.

+Now I hope you can understand how fitness bands are very useful in the health care industry and also in Sports & Fitness.

 ## What are the Key Features?<br> How to Use Smart Watch in Your Daily Life?

 As a leading source for the best smartwatch reviews on the web, we believe you should know about all the major features for when searching out the products, not just the headline ones.
-(1) So, before you look into our evaluations, here is a glossary of the most common features you should familiarize yourself with and also know the basics of how to use them:
+(1) So, before you look into our evaluations, here is a glossary of the most common features you should familiarize yourself with and also know the basics of how to select smartwatch women:

+### How is the watch display?

+When you **look at girls smartwatches**, what is the **first thing you notice** on smartwatch?

+**Obviously the display!!
+Right!!**

+Check the following to ensure you get the best out of the mobile display watch.

+* What is the shape of the display?
+1. Is it a square smartwatch display?

+* Does it have smartwatch with always on display?
+This might be a necessary feature for old women who might find it difficult to switch on the display everytime she needs it.
+The cool always on display has its downside.
+The always on smartwatch feature might drain the battery quite quickly.

+* Check for the clarity of the display
+1. Is it smartwatch with big display for easy viewing?
+2. Is it visible under bright sunlight?
+Is it bright enough when viewed in the dark?
+3. View the watch from different angles and different distance from your eyes and ensure that the clarity is uncopromised.

 ### ✅How to Connect Watch to Phone: Check Compatible of smartwatch with Mobile OS?

 The Operating system in smartwatches must suit your smartphone's OS also.
 Otherwise, you have to face some lack of functions.
+The bottom line is that you must not buy a smartphone until you know that it is compatible with your smartphone.

 #### Is it compatible with Android OS?
 The Google wear operating system runs on many smartwatches such as LG, Fossil etc. This OS is more compatible with android smartphones but also compatible to one extent with iPhones with limited features.
 You can easily have check the compatibility of the Google Wear OS running smartwatches.
 Open your smartphone browser and check the link to g.co/wearcheck